brandonmichaelhunter/UMASAV/Day_1/Programming_Languages.md

       ```
     - We'll talk more about `Errors` once we start programming.
   - `Debugging`:
-   - Is the process of locating and removing computer program bugs, errors or abnormalitites, which is methodically handled by deverlopers using debugging tools.
+    - Is the process of locating and removing **bugs** from your program.
+      - What are **bugs** ?
+Bugs are errors in your code that makes your program fail or do unexpected things.
+      - Example of bugs: a glitch in a computer game, or a program consistently returning incorrect values,etc...
   - `Compilers`:
+     - Are translators that takes your source code and translate your code into binary code for the computer to execute.
      - A compiler is a computer program that translate your source code into a machine-readable language for the computer to execute.
-     - Basically its a translator.
-     - Remember in the previous section computers speak in 1's and 0's or binrary.
+     - The action that takes your source code, inspect your source code and if there are no issues, produces a program or reports back errors, is called `compile`.
+     - `Compile` checks for syntax errors mainly....We'll talk more about this topic once we started with programming.
-     - In order for you to run your code on your computer, we need a translator to translate your instructions (or source code) into a language that a computer understands in order for the computer to execute your instructions (or source code).
+     - Basically its a translator that takes your source code and translate your code into binary code for the computer to execute.
      - After our break we will look into how programs are created and how can they run on computers.
 ## Lets take a 10 minute break

 ## How are programs created

-### `What are Compilers (or Interpers)?`
+### `What are Compilers (or Interpreter)?`
 Compiler is a program that translate `human readable code` into a `machine readable code` for the computer to execute.

+Interpreters are a little different than compilers where the source is translated into `bytecode` by the interpreter and the interpreter translate the `bytecode` into `machine code`.

 `machine readable code` is binary code.
 Lets look at an example of how text and numbers are translated in to binary code.
 - [DEMO: Convert To Binary Code (Python)](demos/convert_to_binary.py)

-Each programming language has its compiler that is designed to read its own source code and translate the source code into machine code.
+Every programming language is equiped with its own compiler or interpreter that is designed to compile source code, to produce a program.

-Some programming languages has more than one compiler.

-Most compilers are designed on different operating systems and different processor models such as Windows, Mac OS or Linux.
+Most compilers are designed to be used on different operating systems and different processor models such as Windows, Mac OS or Linux.

-There are some compilers that only work on specifically one or two operating systems such as XCode. **_XCode is a programming language used to create apps for Apple products._**
+There are some compilers only work on specifically one or two operating systems such as XCode. **_XCode is a programming language used to create apps for Apple products._**

 Let's use the visualization below to walk through high level overview of how the compiler works: